Deutsche Telekom AG – Annual report – 31 December 2022

 42 Financial instruments and risk management (extract)

 Fair value hedges.
 To hedge the fair value risk of fixed-income liabilities, Deutsche Telekom primarily uses interest rate swaps and forward interest rate swaps (pay variable, receive fixed) denominated in EUR and USD.
-Fixed-income bonds denominated in EUR, GBP, and USD were designated as hedged items.
+Fixed-income bonds denominated in EUR and USD were designated as hedged items.
 The changes in the fair values of the hedged items resulting from changes in the EURIBOR or USD LIBOR swap rate are offset against the changes in the value of these interest rate swaps.
 In addition, cross-currency swaps mainly in the EUR/USD and EUR/GBP currency pairs, are designated as fair value hedges, which convert fixed-income foreign currency bonds into variable-interest EUR bonds to hedge the interest rate and currency risk.
-The changes in the fair value of the hedged items resulting from changes in the USD LIBOR and GBP LIBOR swap rate as well as the USD and GBP exchange rate, are offset against the changes in the value of the cross-currency swaps.
+The changes in the fair value of the hedged items resulting from changes in the USD LIBOR and GBP SOFR swap rate as well as the USD and GBP exchange rate, are offset against the changes in the value of the cross-currency swaps.
 The aim of the fair value hedges is thus to transform the fixed-income bonds into variable-interest debt, thus hedging the fair value (interest rate risk and currency risk) of these financial liabilities.
 Credit risks are not part of the hedging and, on account of Deutsche Telekom’s rating, have only an immaterial effect on the changes in the fair value of the hedged item.